FDC-WuWeb/ADC-Net/README.md

 #Install packages and other dependencies
 pip install -r requirements.txt
 ```
-Code has been tested with Ubuntu 20.04, condaPython 3.8, PyTorch 2.1, and CUDA 11.8.
+Code has been tested with Ubuntu 20.04, Python 3.8, PyTorch 2.1, and CUDA 11.8.

 ## Pre-trained Weights
 We provide pre-trained weights in the release page.
 Please download the latest weights and put them in weights-adam directory.